jmsaRuc/D_RAG/README.md

   <h3 align="center">Danish Retrieval Augmented Generations</h3>

   <p align="center">
-    A Danish legal Assistent, using all danish legal corpus as context.
-A test for llms in danish use cases.
+    An example of Danish Retrieval Augmented Generation using open-source tools and models:
+    A Danish legal Assistant, using 146.237 thousand Danish legal documents as context.
+Made as part of a university project: "Optimizing the Viability of Local Open Source LLMs For Danish Use Cases"
     <br />
   </p>
 </div>